 How Are The Balkan Countries Divided Up?

-The countries that lie in the east of Europe, bordering the Bosphorus and gazing over to western asia are called the Balkan states.
-They get their name from the Balkan mountains which run from Romania through Bulgaria.
-The area is made up of twelve countries (not including the Ukraine for some reason?).
-If you’re unsure which country to visit in The Balkans or what to see during your holiday to Bulgaria, we asked other travel bloggers to tell us about their favourite day trips, long weekends and sight-seeing adventures in Bulgaria.
+The countries that lie in the east of Europe, bordering the Bosphorus and gazing over to western Asia are called the Balkan states.
+They get their name from the Balkan Mountains which run from Romania through Bulgaria.
+The area is made up of twelve countries & if you’re unsure which country to visit in The Balkans or what to see during your holiday to Bulgaria, we asked other travel bloggers to tell us about their favourite day trips, long weekends and sight-seeing adventures in Bulgaria.

 The Krushùna Falls are located in the Maarata Park, near the village of Krushùna, 34 km from the historical town of Lovech in north-central Bulgaria.

 The area is named after a bird of prey found in the area; Krushuna.
-The ancient caves here were inhabited between the 13th-14th centuries by religious people practicing Hesychasm, an Eastern Orthdox tradition of prayer.
+The ancient caves here were inhabited between the 13th-14th centuries by religious people practising Hesychasm, an Eastern Orthodox tradition of prayer.

 Just a few kilometres away is the Devatashka Cave which is a large karst cave.
 The cave is enormous and stands at 60m in height with a length of 2,442 m. it is so big that inside the cave are two flowing rivers as well as stalactites and stalagmites.

 Stay in a local house and learn more about Bulgarian tradition

 The Dancing Bears Park at Belitsa

 High in the Rila Mountains above the town of Belitsa, you’ll find a rehabilitation or retirement home for ex-dancing bears.
 The Dancing Bears Park is just an hour from Bulgaria’s main ski resort, Bansko, and there are usually around 25 brown bears to be found here.